ψ2 Draconis (psi2 Draconis)

 ψ2 Draconis is a bright giant star in the constellation of Draco.

 ψ2 Draconis visual magnitude is 5.45.
-Because of its reltive faintness, ψ2 Draconis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, ψ2 Draconis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of ψ2 Draconis

 ψ2 Draconis is situated close to the northern celestial pole and, as such, it is visible for most part of the year from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of ψ2 Draconis are provided in the following table:

 The simplified sky map below shows the position of ψ2 Draconis in the sky: